cnbeining/ABPlayerHTML5-Py/README.md

 Make sure you use Python 2.7 (this is provided along with OSX), and run ‘python abp.py’.

 After “Vid”, drag in the video file you would like to play.
-ONLY MP4 file, for this in the only thing that HTML5 support.(Built-in converter To-Do)
+Since 1.02, you should can use any file with H.264 and AAC, as long as ffmpeg can convert it.

 For XML, drag in the XML file.
-Commit files from Bilibili would be OK, which had beed tested, while those from other sites are pending test.
+Comment files from Bilibili would be OK, which had beed tested, while those from other sites are pending test.
 Please tell me the test result you have, this would be very helpful, and hereby I thank you in advance for your help.
+If the video name and the comment filename are the same, just input " '' " in "XML", and it will get the comment by itself.
 Enter.

 For the first you run it, OSX may ask you for approving the connections.
 Does not matter whether you allow or not.